zurutech/zurutech.github.io/_posts/2020-09-02-feedback-article.md

 Basically a Feedback can be splitted into three meaningful stages:

-- Reflection: Focused backwards;
+- Reflection: Focused on what you have reached until today;
-- Goal Setting: Focused to the present and
+- Goal Setting: Focused on what you want to achieve tomorrow;
-- Feedforward: Focused to the future, especially to the action to perform thanks to the previous ones;
+- Feedforward: Focused to the actions to perform based on the previous ones;
 <br>

 ## Why feedbacks are so important?<br>